Climate Action

 Our Goal: To Achieve Net-Zero GHG Emissions

 We firmly support the long-term goals of the Paris Agreement to limit the global average temperature increase to 1.5°C above pre-industrial levels and fully endorse the Chinese government's commitment to reach peak carbon emissions by 2030 and achieve carbon neutrality by 2060.
 In 2021, we submitted our Business Ambition for 1.5°C Commitment Letter to Science Based Targets initiative (SBTi), demonstrating our determination to reach net-zero value chain GHG emissions by 2050.
-We set near-term GHG emissions reduction targets based on the leading climate scientific consensus and our targets were officially approved by SBTi in 2022, marking Yum China the first restaurant company in China to reach this milestone.As part of our commitment to the SBTi, we continuously strive to drive the reduction of GHG emissions across our value chain.
-In January 2024, we submitted our net-zero SBTs, affirming our dedication to achieving net-zero emissions throughout our entire value chain by 2050.
+In 2022, Yum China set near-term SBTs, becoming the first restaurant company in China to have its near-term targets approved by the SBTi.
+Additionally, we committed to establishing a long-term net-zero target, demonstrating our alignment with the Paris Agreement's aspiration of limiting global temperature rise to 1.5° C, aiming for net-zero value chain GHG emissions by 2050.
+In 2024, we completed a thorough inventory of FLAG-related GHG emissions within our value chain based on the SBTi FLAG Guidance and the Greenhouse Gas Protocol (GHG Protocol).
+This effort allowed us to identify key decarbonization opportunities, laying the foundation for further reductions.

 —— Joey Wat, CEO of Yum China